tomsquest/tomsquest.github.io/pages/now.md

 ### March 2025

+- <span class="tag">[audiobook]</span> Read "Home Deus" by Yuval Noah Harari.
+Very intriguing on our future.
+And written in 2019, before major AI advancement.
+Wow!
 - <span class="tag">[blog]</span> Publish [Enable Elastic Compression]({% post_url 2025-03-23-elasticsearch-enable-compression %})
 - <span class="tag">[book]</span> Read "Les Data Sciences en 100 questions/réponses."
 I liked the overview, but it is not a learning book, more a checklist to summarize knowledge.
 I would have greatly appreciated some tips and tricks to make the answers more appealing.
 - <span class="tag">[book]</span> Read "Assasynth" third volume.
 Short and sweet !
 I want to read all the others.